guilhemmarchand/telegraf-kafka/docs/implementation.rst

 **If you do not receive the metrics in Splunk, there can be different root causes:**

 - The Docker container started and stopped almost immediately, which is most certainly linked to the properties configuration
-- The command-center console consumer cannot access to Kafka due to configuration issues, network connectivity, etc
+- The command-center console consumer cannot access to Kafka due to configuration issues, network connectivity, DNS resolution, etc
 - The connectivity between the Docker container and Splunk HTTP Event Collector is not valid

-**A first verification that can be done easily consists in turining off the Splunk logging driver to review the standard and error output of the container and command-center:**
+**A first verification that can be done easily consists in disabling the Splunk logging driver to review the standard and error output of the container and command-center:**

 *Stop the container if it is running, then edit the configuration, remove, create amd start the container:*